 What Is a Man-in-the-Middle Attack and How Can You Stay Safe?

-Man-in-the-middle (MitM) attacks get into your devices to steal your personal and financial data, but they are preventable with the right tools.
+Man-in-the-middle (MitM) attacks intercept your web communications, allowing hackers to steal your login credentials and financial data.
+But MitM attacks are preventable with the right tools and online safety practices.

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 A man-in-the-middle (MitM) attack is a particularly tricky form of hacking.
-It involves a bad actor sneaking into an online interaction between two parties that was thought to be private or secure.
+It involves a bad actor sneaking into an online interaction between two parties considered private or secure.

-Afterward, the attacker can have any range of sensitive data from your bank account, credit card numbers, or a work email login.
-It doesn’t stop there — with the access gained, that cybercriminal can install ransomware and other forms of malware.
+Afterward, the hacker can access sensitive data like your bank account credentials, credit card numbers, or a work email login.
+It doesn’t stop there — with the access gained, cybercriminals can install ransomware and other forms of malware.

-This can be accomplished through eavesdropping, spoofing, hijacking, and browser cookies theft.
+MitM attacks can be accomplished through eavesdropping, spoofing, hijacking, and browser cookie theft.
 In any case, the hacker gets a peek at sensitive information you don’t want to share.
 While this type of hacking can seem scary because you don’t know where it’s coming from, there are ways to keep yourself safe online.

 In this article